XRPLF/xrpl-dev-portal/content/tx_format.md

 Transactions that failed in other ways could still succeed (or fail with a `tec`) and become included in later ledgers.
 A server might even store a temporarily-failed, signed transaction and then successfully apply it later without asking first; the signature means that the transaction is authorized to happen.

+Transactions that failed initially, especially `ter` and `tec` failures, could also potentially apply later if the conditions preventing that transaction from applying change.
+For example, attempting to send a non-XRP currency to an account that does not exist yet would fail, but it could succeed if another transaction sent enough XRP to create the destination account.

 There are several ways a transaction's failure could become permanent:

 * If the transaction is malformed, failure is always permanent (unless the protocol changes to accept what was formerly considered an invalid transaction).